12-26-11: Remembering William Donald Schaefer

-Maryland Governor, state comptroller, and Baltimore mayor William Donald Schaefer passed away Monday in Catonsville, Maryland.
-He was 89.
+All this week, we’re remembering Marylanders we lost in 2011.
+One of them was Maryland Governor, state comptroller, and Baltimore mayor William Donald Schaefer.
+He passed away in April in Catonsville, Maryland, at the age of 89.

 Schaefer was known for a signature style that was impatient, tough, and humorous.
 His accomplishments include the funding of the Baltimore Aquarium, helping to get Camden Yards built in downtown Baltimore, and pushing for legislation to help clean up the Chesapeake Bay.
 He was famed for what he called his “do it now” approach to big infrastructure undertakings.